 As tuition continues to rise, so does the reliance on student loans as a primary source of funding.

 Defaults and Delinquencies Are Rising

 As the debt among college students rises, so does the number of defaults and delinquencies.

 Usually, it’s the default rate in particular that grabs headlines.
 But the less-serious delinquencies can also wreck a person’s credit.
 This study found that for every student who defaults (by missing several payments) there are at least two others who were delinquent but somehow avoided default.

-A March 2012 report released by the Federal Reserve Bank of New York showed that 27% of student loan borrowers are behind in their payments.
-The bottom line is that both of these things, delinquency and default, can do serious harm to a person’s credit score.
+The bottom line is that both delinquency and default, can do serious harm to a person’s credit score.

 How Debt Can Derail a Mortgage Loan

 Debt can hurt you in several ways when trying to obtain a mortgage loan.
 It doesn’t matter if the debt comes from student loans, credit cards or auto financing.
 As far as mortgage lenders are concerned, it’s all debt.
 And too much of it can tip the scales against you.